Sebastian Kurz: Foreign minister

 Following the 2013 legislative election, Kurz replaced Michael Spindelegger as head of the Foreign Ministry.
 In March 2014, the Foreign Ministry also became responsible for integration-related issues.
 Kurz declared the improvement of Austria's relation with the Western Balkans one of his top policy priorities.
-"For historical reasons" a committed relation with Israel and the Jewish community were also 'imperative' to Kurz.
+"For historical reasons" committed relations with Israel and the Jewish community were also 'imperative' to Kurz.

-During a visit to Belgrade in February 2014, he reaffirmed – in part because of national economic and political interests – Austria's continued support for the accession of Serbia to the European Union (EU).
+During a visit to Belgrade in February 2014, he reaffirmed Austria's continued support for the accession of Serbia to the European Union (EU), partly because of national economic and political interests.

-In November 2014, Kurz launched the "#stolzdrauf" campaign, which sought to encourage people in displaying patriotism on social media.
+In November 2014, Kurz launched the "#stolzdrauf" campaign, which sought to encourage people to display patriotism on social media.
 Among the supporters of the campaign were celebrities, such as the former Miss Austria Amina Dagi and musician Andreas Gabalier, according to the Frankfurter Allgemeine Zeitung.
 Former president Heinz Fischer, Austrian Airlines, the Jewish Community and the Islamic Religious Community were also involved in some form.
 The campaign was officially launched at a press conference which was later jeopardized by the alt-right identitarian movement.
-The amount of money invested by the Foreign Ministry on the campaign's promotion were heavily criticized; expenditures totaled €326,029 in only five to six weeks, 55% of which were spent on boulevard and free newspaper advertisements.
+The amount of money invested by the Foreign Ministry on the campaign's promotion was heavily criticized; expenditures totaled €326,029 in only five to six weeks, 55% of which were spent on boulevard and free newspaper advertisements.

 On 25 February 2015, Parliament passed an amendment to the Islam law.
 The changes bar foreign funding of Islamic religious associations, and were strongly criticised by the Muslim community.
 It also granted Muslims the right to pastoral care in the military, prisons, hospitals and nursing homes.
 A German translation of the Qur'an, which had been sought by Kurz, was not included.